artbin/dlog/sulise/docs/development/planning/plan.md

 ## Acceptance Criteria

-- No occurrences of the phrase “and control” in any `string_char` rule.
+- No occurrences of the phrase "and control" in any `string_char` rule.
 - All `string_char` rules read exactly: `string_char = escape | ? any char except " and \\ ? ;`.
 - All `comment` rules read exactly: `comment = "#" , { ? any char except newline ? } , ( "\n" | "\r\n" | ?
 EOF ? ) ;` (unless a file intentionally omits comment support).
 - All `bar_char` and `block_char` specials use escaped backslash and quoted delimiters.